Supreme Guide: Making an Online Photography Portfolio in 2023

 You can buy a domain name (good for one calendar year and needing renewal every year) from any number of top domain name registrars like:

-In most cases, it makes a lot of sense to register your domain name with popular web hosts (such as the ones listed above) since you need web hosting anyway.
+In most cases, registering your domain name with popular web hosts (such as the ones listed above) makes a lot of sense since you need web hosting anyway.

-đ We recommend Bluehost when it comes to web hosting, especially for beginners.
+????
+We recommend Bluehost for web hosting, especially for beginners.

-They have several affordable plans based on the amount of traffic your website sees, offer a free domain name for the first year, and are officially recommended by WordPress.org as a reliable web host.
+They have several affordable plans based on the traffic your website sees, offer a free domain name for the first year, and are officially recommended by WordPress.org as a reliable web host.

-Not to mention, they make it super simple for everyone to install WordPress on their websites thanks to the one-click WordPress install tool and easy-to-follow setup wizard.
+Thanks to the one-click WordPress install tool and easy-to-follow setup wizard, they also make it super simple for everyone to install WordPress on their websites.

 This means you can start creating your professional photography portfolio right away.